Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Results

-Hence, combining this result with Theorem~\ref{thm:main1} allows us to prove that $S_n$-equivariant QNNs do not induce barren plateaus. \begin{corollary} Under the same assumptions as Theorem~\ref{thm:main1}, it follows that, if $\Delta(\sum_{\nu=1}^{m_{\lambda}}\sigma_\lm^\nu)\in\Omega\left(1/\poly(n)\right)$, then the empirical loss function satisfies
+Hence, combining this result with Theorem~\ref{thm:main1} allows us to argue that $S_n$-equivariant QNNs do not induce barren plateaus. \begin{corollary} Under the same assumptions as Theorem~\ref{thm:main1}, it follows that, if $\Delta(\sum_{\nu=1}^{m_{\lambda}}\sigma_\lm^\nu)\in\Omega\left(1/\poly(n)\right)$, then the empirical loss function satisfies

 \end{corollary} We note that a crucial requirement for Corollary~\ref{cor:main1} to hold is that $\Delta(\sum_{\nu}\sigma_\lm^\nu)$ needs to be, at most, polynomially vanishing.
 In Sec.~\ref{sec:trainable}, we identify cases of datasets leading to trainability but also to untrainability.
+Finally, we note that as discussed in Supplementary Methods 9, Corollary~\ref{cor:main1} is sufficient to guarantee that the loss function does not exhibit the narrow gorge phenomenon, whereby the minima of the loss occupy an exponentially small volume of parameter space~\cite{arrasmith2021equivalence}.
+In other words, we show that absence of barren plateau implies absence of narrow gorges and loss function anti-concentration.